ava-labs/avalanchego/README.md

 * `Batch Operation` - An operation of either `Put` or `Delete`.
 * `Batch` - An ordered set of `Batch Operation`s.
 * `Proposal` - A proposal consists of a base `Root Hash` and a `Batch`, but is not yet committed to the trie.
-In firewood's most recent API, a `Proposal` is required to `Commit`.
+In Firewood's most recent API, a `Proposal` is required to `Commit`.
 * `Commit` - The operation of applying one or more `Proposal`s to the most recent `Revision`.

 ## Roadmap